 If you’ve made it this far, there’s no doubt in our minds that you’re indeed an ambitious businessperson who’s pretty serious about setting up a Singapore company — to be specific, a holding company.
 Hence, we’re quite confident that you’ll have an easy time using our guide to follow through with incorporation.

 But, get this — the whole process of setting up a holding company can be much simpler.
-ACRA advises all types of businesses, including multi-nationals, to let specialized incorporation service providers like WealthBridge handle everything on their behalf.
+ACRA advises all types of businesses, including multi-nationals, to let specialised corporate services firm like WealthBridge handle everything on their behalf.
 In this case, setting up your own holding company.

 Yes, that’s right.
 You can bet we know pretty much every trick in the book of holding company creation, business incorporation and Singapore company compliance.
-What’s more, we’ve served countless companies over the years.
+We’ve served countless companies over the years, and are more than capable of assisting you with your paperwork.